guiglass/CustomAvatarBuilder/readme.md

 # Animation Prep Studio (Avatar Builder) V2.0.2

 This project contains tools which help automate the process of converting .blend models into avatar assets compatible with [Animation Prep Studio](https://drive.google.com/open?id=17MyFQ75dfBuaf5IL4ba-4BH8klWj6-5r "Animation Prep Studio Direct Download").
-The builder tool can import .blend files which were created using blender 2.79.
+The builder tool can import .blend files which were created using blender [version 2.79b](https://download.blender.org/release/Blender2.79/ "Blender Downloads").
 After successful import there will be a new asset folder which you simply drag and drop into the `VR_MocapAssets` folder to make it available in the game.

 Recently added Reallusion support!!